Kickboxing: Full Contact

-Full Contact (also referred to as American Kickboxing) is essentially a mixture of Western boxing and traditional karate.
+Full Contact (also referred to as American Kickboxing) is essentially a mixture of Western boxing and traditional karate, created in 1970s in United States.
 The male kickboxers are bare-chested wearing kickboxing trousers and protective gear including: mouth-guard, hand-wraps, 10 oz boxing gloves, groin-guard, shin-pads, and kick-boots and protective helmet (for amateurs and those under 16).
 Female kickboxers will wear a sports bra and chest protection in addition to the male clothing/protective gear.